MrinaliniPal/My-App-Portfolio/README.md

 #My App Portfolio

-The goals of this project are:
+###The goals of this project are:

-- For you to build an app layout that showcases the apps you will build across your Nanodegree journey.
+- Build an app layout that showcases the apps that will be built across Android Nanodegree journey.

-- To introduce you to the process of submitting a project for review.
-You will be expected to submit projects for review throughout the program, so it's important that you go through the process early.
-- To familiarize you with the experience of receiving feedback on your work from Udacity reviewers.
-Sharing and receiving feedback on your code is a key part of the Nanodegree program.
-Note: Unlike your other projects, this first project will not be evaluated as "pass" or "no pass" -- all submissions will pass and get feedback.
+###Required Tasks

+ - Create a new project in Android Studio using the "Application with blank activity" template.

+ - Create a layout for the main activity, adding a title, buttons for each app, and a style of choice.

+###Colors and Styles

+ - When designing the layout for the project portfolio, the style and color of buttons may be customized and the layout may be changed.